entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - In those taxa that the preorbital plates are seperated, this character is scored as 'not applicable'.

 > - The orginal definition of this character in Carr (1991) is "Extent of median preorbital plate contact: short (0); long, measured as the (ratio of contact length)/(PrO parasagittal length) (1)."
-However, there was no value to define two states.
+However, there was no value to define these two states.
 Here, we complement it as "short (0); long, measured as the ratio of (contact length)/ (PrO parasagittal length) > 0.5 (1)"

 > - The coding of the new Xitun actinolepid is 1.